 Correlation

-To check the correlation of the strategy with others, visit the page dedicated to correlations.
+To check the correlation of the strategy with others, visit the correlations page.
 The strategy generally has a negative correlation with most stock strategies, which is very positive in the composition of the portfolio.

 Strengths of the strategy: